 Those patients with applicable Dental Private Health Insurance will need to check with their provider to determine their additional rebate.

 *Free Consultation Terms and Conditions.
 Our Free Consultation does not include an OPG.
-If the patient is unable to provide an OPG, and requires one, the fee is $123.
-Those patients with Dental Extras will need to check with their provider to determine the applicable rebate.Call GENTLE DENTAL in Geelong on 03 522 22 477 to discuss your needs.
+If the patient is unable to provide an OPG, and requires one, the standard fee is $125 (Bupa Members $121, HCF Members $99).
+Those patients with Dental Extras, outside of Bupa & HCF, will need to check with their provider to determine the applicable rebate.Call GENTLE DENTAL in Geelong on 03 522 22 477 to discuss your needs.